Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

 ```

 - Result:
-  - ✅ Sensitive fields like creditCardNo are marked as @PersonalData: #Sensitive for compliance.
+  - ✅ Sensitive fields like creditCardNo and conversation message are marked as @PersonalData: #Sensitive for compliance.
   - ✅ Audit logs automatically include these fields in tracking, ensuring data privacy and regulatory adherence.

 - Copy the complete code from this link: [data-privacy.cds](./srv/data-privacy.cds) in /srv directory.